 The full form of the ASBA is "Application Supported by Blocked Amount" procedure.
 The ASBA provides an alternative mode of payment.
 The application money remains in the investor's account till finalization of basis of allotment on the issue.

 Process flow to show how ASBA works:

 Most of the national banks in India provide forms to apply in IPOs.
-Under ASBA (Application supported Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using his online bank account.
+Under ASBA (Application supported by Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using his online bank account.
 The list of ASBA participating bank are provided in below section.

 Lets see example how to apply IPO’s using ICICI online banking:

 On this page you can see all open IPOs, select the IPO which you want to Invest.

 Similar process is available under investment option in online banking site of all major banks like SBI Online, HDFC Bank, AXIS bank, etc.

 Applying in an IPOs doesn't need a broker.
 You just need a demat account with any broker.
 Under ASBA (Application supported Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using their bank account.

 The steps to apply in IPOs using your bank account are as follows: